Phrenic Nerve Stimulation – What It Is and How It Works

 HOW DOES IT WORK?

 The external transmitter and antennas of the phrenic nerve stimulator send radio frequency energy to the implanted receivers just under the skin.
-The receivers then convert the radio waves into stimulating pulses.
+The receivers then convert the radio waves into electrical pulses.
 These pulses are then sent down the electrodes to the phrenic nerves, causing the diaphragm to contract.
 This contraction causes the patient to inhale.
 When the pulses stop, the diaphragm relaxes and the patient exhales.
 Repetition of this series of pulses produces a normal breathing pattern.

 WHO IS ELIGIBLE?

 Patients with partial or complete respiratory insufficiency who have an intact phrenic nerve and diaphragm may be eligible for phrenic nerve stimulation.
-Common diagnoses include patients with spinal cord injury, central sleep apnea, ALS, and diaphragm paralysis.
+Common diagnoses include patients with spinal cord injury, central sleep apnea, and diaphragm paralysis.

 HOW IS IT IMPLANTED?

-A phrenic nerve stimulator is implanted surgically by placing an electrode behind the phrenic nerve, either in the neck or in the chest.
+A phrenic nerve stimulator is implanted surgically by placing an electrode under the phrenic nerve, either in the neck or in the chest.
 This electrode is connected to a radiofrequency receiver which is implanted just under the skin.
 The surgery can be performed at a hospital close to the patient’s home by the surgeon of their choice.
 The procedure averages two to four hours, and the patient is typically discharged from the hospital after one or two days.
 Some procedures can be performed on an outpatient basis.
 Find out more about the surgical details.

 THE AVERY DIAPHRAGM PACING SYSTEM SYSTEM